nicholaswmin/automap/README.md

 1. has an `id` property set to a unique value.
 2. uses the `List` and/or `LazyList` type for list-like data,
    instead of an [`Array`][array].
+3. can be constructed by calling `new` and passing it's JSON

 Same example as above, a `Building` with `Flats`: